Working Holiday Japan Visa: How To Get It?

 • New Zealand

-The working holiday visa is valid for up to 12 months except for these countries, which are Australia, New Zealand, and Canada.
-However, applicants to these countries may be able to extend their visas for another 6 months.
+* The working holiday visa is valid for up to 12 months except for these countries, which are Australians, New-Zealanders, and Canadians.
+However, applicants to these countries may able to extend their visas for another 6 months.

-• You must obtain a valid passport and have enough funds for the round-trip tickets.
+✔You must have a valid passport and must have enough funds for the round-trip tickets.

-• Will not be accompanied by dependents or children.
+✔Must not be accompanied by dependents or children

-• Must be in good health and have no criminal record.
+✔Must be in good health and no criminal record.

 *Please refer Ministry of Foreign Affairs of Japan for more information.

-You can apply for the visa at the Embassies or Consulates-General of Japan in your country/region.
-Here’s the overview of the entire application process.
+Apply at the Embassies or Consulates-General of Japan in your country/region.
+Here’s the flow of the application.

 1. Duly filled out the visa application form.